-The study, from the University of Georgia, looked at sexual ads appearing in magazines over the past 30 years and found that the numbers are up.
+Sex still sells: A study from the University of Georgia looked at sexual ads that have appeared in magazines over the 30 years and found that the numbers are going up.

-"Advertisers use sex because it can be very effective," said researcher Tom Reichert, professor and head of the department of advertising and public relations in the UGA Grady College of Journalism and Mass Communication.
+"Advertisers use sex because it can be very effective," said Tom Reichert, a professor and head of the Department of Advertising and Public Relations at the University of Georgia Grady College of Journalism and Mass Communication and one of the study researchers.
 "Sex sells because it attracts attention.
-People are hard-wired to notice sexually relevant information, so ads with sexual content get noticed."
+People are hardwired to notice sexually relevant information, so ads with sexual content get noticed."

 The researchers looked at 3,232 full-page ads published in 1983, 1993 and 2003 in the popular magazines Cosmopolitan, Redbook, Esquire, Playboy, Newsweek and Time.
-They found sexual imagery in 20 percent of the ads.
-Using sex to sell everything from alcohol to banking services has increased over the years: 15 percent of ads studied used sex as a selling point in 1983.
-That percentage grew to 27 percent in 2003.
+They found sexual imagery in 20% of the ads overall.
+The use of sex to sell everything from alcohol to banking services increased over the years: 15% of the

 "Our findings show that the increase in visual sexual imagery over the three decades of analysis is attributable to products already featuring sexual content in ads, not necessarily widespread adoption by other product categories," Reichert said.
 "Specifically, alcohol, entertainment and beauty ads are responsible for much of the increase."

-The study showed sex is primarily used to sell low-risk products impulse purchases.
+The study showed that sex is used primarily to sell impulse purchases.

 "Sex is not as effective when selling high-risk, informational products such as banking services, appliances and utility trucks," he said.

 Much of the growth was seen in alcohol, entertainment and beauty advertising.
-Out of 18 product categories, those most often using sexual imagery in advertising were health and hygiene at 38 percent; beauty, 36 percent; drugs and medicine, 29 percent; clothing, 27 percent; travel, 23 percent; and entertainment, 21 percent.
+Out of 18 product categories, the ones that most often used sexual imagery in advertising were health and hygiene (38%), beauty (36%), drugs and medicine (29%), clothing (27%), travel (23%) and entertainment (21%).

 "In almost every study I've seen, sexual content gives a purchase advantage in such instances," Reichert said.

-Products not using sex in their ads were charitable organizations and computer companies.
+Advertisers that did not use sex in their ads included charitable organizations and computer companies.

 Women are used to sell products most often when pitching sex.
-In ads sampled from 2003, 92 percent of beauty ads featured female models.
-Just under half the ads did not contain models.
+In ads sampled from 2003, 92% of beauty ads featured female models.
+Just under half of the ads did not contain models.

-With the exception of entertainment advertising, females overwhelmingly occupy the pages of sex-selling advertisements.
-Of the 38 percent of provocative health and hygiene advertisements that feature models, 31 percent are females and 7 percent males.
+With the exception of entertainment advertising, women overwhelmingly occupy the pages of sex-selling advertisements.
+Of the 38% of provocative health and hygiene advertisements that featured models, 31% were female and 7% were male.

-"Perhaps more important, this analysis shows that the proportion for alcohol ads in 2003 increased to about one sexual ad for every three ads (37 percent)," Reichert said.
+"Perhaps more important, this analysis shows that the proportion for alcohol ads in 2003 increased to about one sexual ad for every three ads (37% )," Reichert said.